 Are you searching for the best free camping spots in Texas?
 If that’s the case, you’re in the right place.

-Even though Texas is the second-largest U.S. state, there aren’t many free camping campgrounds.
+Even though Texas is the second-largest U.S. state, there aren’t many free primitive campgrounds.
 I’m not talking about interstate rest stops or Walmarts – I’m talking about pleasant spots with beautiful sights and smells meant for recreation.

 Thanks to resources such as iOverlander and Campendium, finding Texas-based campgrounds where you can pitch your tent or park your RV and enjoy nature doesn’t have to be complicated.